MVIG-SJTU/AlphaPose/README.md

 </div>

 ## Notice
 ### This branch is developed on PyTorch 0.4.0.
-We have released a new version of AlphaPose based on PyTorch 1.1+ and is stronger than this branch.
+We have released a new version of AlphaPose based on PyTorch 1.1+.
 Please checkout our [master](https://github.com/MVIG-SJTU/AlphaPose) branch for more details.
-This branch will not be actively updated.

 ## News!
 - Dec 2019: [**v0.3.0** version](https://github.com/MVIG-SJTU/AlphaPose) of AlphaPose is released!
 Smaller model, higher accuracy!